Mixed mode oscillations in a conceptual climate model: Introduction

-We know from the data shown in Figure \ref{mmoFig:tempRecord} that temperature ($T$) shows relaxation behavior, so we can assume that $T$ is a fast variable within our conceptual model.
-The main task is to obtain the ``global'' time-scale separation between the temperature evolution and the evolution of the carbon equations denoted by $\epsilon_1$ and $\epsilon_2$.
+Our analysis will rely heavily on the model and ideas put forth by MacAyeal in \cite{macayeal1979} where the physical units---as well as the physical meaning of some parameters---are ambiguous.
+His approach to explaining glacial cycles with a catastrophe model is similar to our MMO approach, without the benefit of 25 years of mathematical development.
+Rather than using independently varying parameters as a means of generating slow dynamics, we couple MacAyeal's model with (simplified) carbon dynamics.
+The main task is to obtain the ``global'' time-scale separation between the ice sheet evolution and the evolution of the carbon equations denoted by $\epsilon_1$ and $\epsilon_2$.
 In general, a time-scale separation can be revealed through dimensional analysis.
 The process should relate a small parameter $\epsilon_i$ to physical parameters of the dimensional model.
 In applications such as neuroscience, it is often possible to get a handle on the ``smallness'' of the $\epsilon_i$ because there are accepted values or ranges for many of the physical parameters.
 Unfortunately, parameters in paleoclimate models are not as constrained.
 We rely on the intuition of physicists, geologists, and atmospheric scientists to determine a reasonable separation of time-scales.